 Many of us think of mom’s old kitchen when we hear the word “linoleum,” but it doesn’t have to be outdated or bad for the environment.
-Many current linoleum or marmoleum options look similar to ceramic tile in appearance but are made from sustainable materials such as burlap, cork dust, wood chips, calcium carbonate, or solidified linseed oil.
+Many current linoleum or Marmoleum options look similar to ceramic tile in appearance but are made from sustainable materials such as burlap, cork dust, wood chips, calcium carbonate, or solidified linseed oil.

 Not to be confused with vinyl tiles, linoleum can be anti-allergenic, anti-bacterial, and durable.
-However, it does come in rolls which always require installation by a specialist due to the varying patterns in the floor.
+However, it does come in rolls which always require installation by a specialist due to the varying patterns on the floor.

-Costs for linoleum or marmoleum range from $5 to $12 per square foot, before labor.
+Costs for linoleum or Marmoleum range from $5 to $12 per square foot, before labor.

 Slate is a naturally-occurring stone that comes from what was once the bottom of a large lake or ocean.

 Slate stones are common in Canada’s Quebec and Newfoundland regions, where they can be locally-sourced.
 The stones vary greatly in texture and color.
 Slate also holds heat well and may be polished as a safer method of finishing, instead of sealants.

 Costs for slate flooring cover a wide range, between $4 to $25 per square foot.

 While concrete production itself can emit a lot of greenhouse gases, the final product installed to the home is non-toxic for humans.
 Concrete flooring is also surprisingly versatile in appearance, as it can be cut or stained to look like slate or tile.

 This floor option is highly durable and holds heat well, but may not be the best choice for families with kids due to safety reasons.
 It may be slippery and any falls or dropped dishes will be just the same as if they had happened on the sidewalk outside.